Published: October 12, 2018Allow customers to pay monthly

-How it would operate
+How the business would operate

 You’re probably thinking this is just a normal loan company, except all the loans have to be 12 months long.
 Wrong.
 My thinking is that customers apply before they have their MOT to check their credit history.
 Then they can be pre-approved ahead of time for fixes up to a maximum amount and they’re told what the interest rate will be.

 The person then takes their car for the MOT as normal.
-On occasions it fails they get it fixed where they choose.
+On occasions, it fails they get it fixed where they choose.
 Once the new MOT has been issued they upload invoice screenshots from the mechanic.
 The finance company pays the mechanic directly and the customer pays back the finance company an agreed monthly amount over the next year until their next MOT.

 Imagine your MOT and repairs cost £400, you agree to a 12% interest rate.
 The total to pay would be £448.
 Spread over 12 months that’s only £36 per month.

-If you’re having cashflow issues then the idea of £37.30 per month for 12 months may seem very appealing compared to forking out £400 upfront.
+If you’re having cash flow issues then the idea of £37.30 per month for 12 months may seem very appealing compared to forking out £400 upfront.

-Is this already done?
+Has this idea already done?

 I’ve had a quick look at British companies like Halfords and KwikFit.
 They don’t offer this exact type of service.

-At Halfords if your car repairs are over £200 you can get free credit but you have to put down a 25% deposit and pay off the balance over the following 3 months.
+At Halfords, if your car repairs are over £200 you can get free credit but you have to put down a 25% deposit and pay off the balance over the following 3 months.
 That doesn’t give you much time.